This chapter is concerned with the provision of some commonly occurring physical and mathematical functions.

-Also the classical complete elliptic integral of the first kind:
+Also, the classical complete elliptic integral of the first kind:

 the classical complete elliptic integral of the second kind:

-The option pricing methods evaluate the closed form solutions or approximations to the equations that define mathematical models for the prices of selected financial option contracts.
+The option pricing routines evaluate the closed form solutions or approximations to the equations that define mathematical models for the prices of selected financial option contracts.
 These solutions can be viewed as special functions determined by the underlying equations.
-The terminology associated with these methods arises from their setting in financial markets and is briefly outlined below.
+The terminology associated with these routines arises from their setting in financial markets and is briefly outlined below.
 See Joshi (2003) for a comprehensive introduction to this subject.
 An option is a contract which gives the holder the right, but not the obligation, to buy (if it is a call) or sell (if it is a put) a particular asset, .
 A European option can be exercised only at the specified expiry time, , while an American option can be exercised at any time up to .
 For Asian options the average underlying price over a pre-set time period determines the payoff.

 The asset is bought (if a call) or sold (if a put) at a pre-specified strike price .
 Thus, an option contract has a payoff to the holder of for a call or , for a put, which depends on whether the asset price at the time of exercise is above (call) or below (put) the strike, .
 If at any moment in time a contract is currently showing a theoretical profit then it is deemed ‘in-the-money’; otherwise it is deemed ‘out-of-the-money’.